HPC-Research-Lab/SampleMine/README.md

 ## Reproduce the results in the paper.

-To reproduce the data in the paper, please follow the instruction in README.md in [pattern_mining](https://github.com/HPC-Research-Lab/SampleMine/tree/main/pattern_mining) directory.
+To reproduce the result in the paper, please follow the instruction in README.md in [pattern_mining](https://github.com/HPC-Research-Lab/SampleMine/tree/main/pattern_mining) directory.
 This README.md only offered the general execution instructions.

 ## Overview